 In 2001, he started 217 Records, specializing in alternative rock, jazz, and spoken word recordings, including a complete recording of Longfellow's "The Song of Hiawatha."

 He founded 217 Films in 2003 with a film about American painter Marsden Hartley.
 Since then, he completed the first ever documentary about Hartley as well as the first feature length documentary about painter John Marin.
 In 2012, he released a film about illustrator Lynd Ward, titled "O Brother Man: The Art and Life of Lynd Ward."
-His latest project is "The Great Confusion: Celebrating the 1913 Armory Show" which is scheduled for release in September 2013.
+His latest project is "The Great Confusion: Celebrating the 1913 Armory Show" which was released in September 2013.